OlliesRepo/Quantum-Hamming-CSS-Code/README.md

 # 🧩 CSS Quantum Hamming Code [[15,7,3]] Error Correction in Qiskit

-This code demonstrates the implementation of the quantum Hamming CSS error correcting code [[15,7,3]].
-Random Pauli errors are applied to each qubit with probability, p, and the corresponding corrections are performed.
+This code demonstrates and implements the quantum Hamming CSS ECC [[15,7,3]].
+Random Pauli errors are applied to each qubit with a given probability and the corresponding corrections are performed.

 ---